-Reviewed by Ms. A's 6th Grade and 6th Grade Class
+Reviewed by Ms. A's 6th Grade Class'

 The Bad Beginning illustration will appear here.